Title 30: Public Service

 (e) Management of Fund.

 (1) This Fund shall be administered by the Department of Public Service to facilitate the development and implementation of clean energy resources.
-The Department is authorized to expend moneys from the Clean Energy Development Fund in accordance with this section.
+The Department is authorized to expend monies from the Clean Energy Development Fund in accordance with this section.
 The Commissioner of the Department shall make all decisions necessary to implement this section and administer the Fund except those decisions committed to the Clean Energy Development Board under this subsection.
-The Department shall assure an open public process in the administration of the Fund for the purposes established in this subchapter.
+The Department shall ensure an open public process in the administration of the Fund for the purposes established in this subchapter.

 (2) During fiscal years after FY 2006, up to five percent of amounts appropriated to the Public Service Department from the Fund may be used for administrative costs related to the Clean Energy Development Fund.

 (3) There is created the Clean Energy Development Board, which shall consist of seven persons appointed in accordance with subdivision (4) of this subsection.

 (A) The Clean Energy Development Board shall have decision-making and approval authority with respect to the plans, budget, and program designs described in subdivisions (7)(B)-(D) of this subsection.
 The Clean Energy Development Board shall function in an advisory capacity to the Commissioner on all other aspects of this section's implementation.

 (B) During a Board member's term and for a period of one year after the member leaves the Board, the Clean Energy Development Fund shall not make any award of funds to and shall confer no financial benefit on a company or corporation of which the member is an employee, officer, partner, proprietor, or Board member or of which the member owns more than 10 percent of the outstanding voting securities.
 This prohibition shall not apply to a financial benefit that is available to any person and is not awarded on a competitive basis or offered only to a limited number of persons.